lyteword/chspurgeon-tod/volume-3/psalm-74.md

 (d) Demonstration: *they set up.*

-2\.On the other side is,
+2\.
+On the other side is,

 (a) Supplication.